AppealMod: Inducing Friction to Reduce Moderator Workload of Handling User Appeals: Design Process and Moderator Needs

-\textbf{Reviewing users' past behavior:} When reviewing a user's appeal, moderators first looked for some evidence of positive behavior from the user.
-For example, they would try to find out if the user is active in other communities on Reddit and how they are behaving there.
-Regularly engaging in other communities was viewed favorably, whereas further instances of problematic behavior were detrimental to the user's appeal.
-As PIC\_M3 put it, \emph{``Are they a 4 or 5 year old account that is heavily active all over Reddit?
-Or is all of their history talking about Ivermectin and whether Covid vaccines are fake?''} To support the moderators' review, Reddit allows them to directly access the information on a user's past behavior from their modmail interface.
+To support the moderators' review, Reddit allows them to directly access the information on a user's past behavior from their modmail interface.
 However, many banned users do not have such old accounts, or they may not be as active in other communities.
 Furthermore, Reddit allows users to delete their contribution history, making it impossible for the moderators to access that information.

 \textbf{Getting more information from users:} In case information on a user's past behavior was absent or insufficient, moderators reported directly engaging with the user to try and find out more about them.
 For example, when investigating the ban appeal in Figure \ref{fig:control-convo}, moderators were interested in finding out if the banned user was willing to accept responsibility for their actions.
 More generally, moderators reported asking users to explain why they think they were banned and then observed the user's reaction to their question.

 Moderators explained they were more likely to grant appeals from users who were apologetic or who put effort into explaining the circumstances that led to their behavior.
 Users who did not accept their mistake, blamed the moderators, or sent toxic messages to the moderators were less likely to have their appeals granted.
+As PIC\_M2 pointed out about their interactions with banned users: \begin{quote} ``They might be more polite about it, which could be built into a questionnaire workflow, or they might double down and be like, go f**k yourself, you f*****g snowflake, you know?
+And then that's just where the conversation ends.'' \end{quote}

+Moderators also gauged the user's awareness of their community norms, usually by asking them to read the rules and then explain whether or how they broke the rule(s).
+Moderators felt that users who demonstrated an awareness of the rules would be less likely to violate them again in future.
+As noted by SOC\_M1: \begin{quote} ``We usually ask direct and open ended questions like, why were you banned?
+Or why do you think you were banned?
+So you know, as I told you before, we want users to have self awareness but also have awareness about our rules.'' \end{quote}